gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    Applications using DTLS over SCTP can use almost all transport features provided by SCTP and its extensions.
-This document is an improved alternative to RFC 6083 and removes the 16 kB limitation on protected user message size by defining a secure user message fragmentation so that multiple DTLS records can be used to protect a single user message.
+This document is an improved alternative to RFC 6083 and removes the 16 kbytes limitation on protected user message size by defining a secure user message fragmentation so that multiple DTLS records can be used to protect a single user message.
 It further contains a large number of